- Better Choice

 You can buy octopus either as smaller ‘baby’ octopus, as larger whole specimens, or as individual legs.
 While cooking octopus can be complicated, it doesn’t have to be.
 It is well suited to barbecuing, with a light char and a squeeze of lemon complimenting the robust meat.
 For incredibly tender results, try braising the octopus first.
 Slow cooking in a sauce of tomato, wine and herbs will tenderise the meat, making a delicious stew to serve with pasta, polenta, or crusty bread.

-- Western Australian Octopus Interim Managed Fishery, Cockburn Sound Line and Pot Managed Fishery, West Coast Rock Lobster Fishery (256t in 2017)
+- Western Australian Octopus Interim Managed Fishery, Cockburn Sound Line and Pot Managed Fishery, West Coast Rock Lobster Fishery (487t in 2020/21)

-While Australian octopus fisheries are generally poorly understood, with little information on the species caught or structure of octopus populations, recent research has determined that the WA octopus fishery targets a new (as yet formally unnamed) species, and not, as previously thought, the ‘common octopus’ Octopus tetricus found on Australia’s east coast.
+While Australian octopus fisheries are generally poorly understood, with little information on the species caught or structure of octopus populations, recent research has determined that the WA octopus fishery targets a new species (Octopus djinda), and not, as previously thought, the ‘common octopus’ Octopus tetricus found on Australia’s east coast.
 Efforts to better understand the species and its biology from managers are welcome.
 Fishers have innovated in developing fishing gear that reduces the (already low) risk to habitats and bycatch species.